Stronachie 10 Year Old

 The Whisky

-Thoughts: I’m something of a fan of Benrinnes and I often lament the lack of bottlings from that particular distillery.
-I sometimes struggle with the light, delicate Speyside malts but Benrinnes, and others like it, offer a much more robust take on the style.
-That’s at least partly due to worm tub condensers.
-They seem to add a certain meatiness to the spirit’s character.
+Thoughts: I’m something of a fan of Benrinnes and often lament the lack of regular bottlings from that particular distillery.
+I sometimes struggle to find something to love in the lighter, more delicate Speyside drams but Benrinnes (and a few others) seems to offer a more robust take on the region.
+That’s at least partly due to its worm tub condensers which seem to add a certain meatiness to the spirit’s character.
 So with the lack of Benrinnes bottlings, it’s quite nice to have this 10-year-old available at just £33.
-It isn’t the best I’ve ever had from the distillery but it’s still more interesting than many similarly aged, similarly priced drams.
+It isn’t the best example of Benrinnes by any means but it’s arguably more interesting than similarly aged, similarly priced drams.

 For more on A.D.
 Rattray & Stronachie…